theJ8910/MMMLib/README.md

 * Downloading packages from upstream

 Parts of MMMLib's source code are taken or based off of Mojang's vanilla Minecraft Launcher.
-These files are in the com.mojang package; I claim no ownership for these files.
+These files are in the com.mojang and net.minecraft packages; I claim no ownership for these files.

 Building MMMLib
 ---------------